SuSonicTH/zli/src/lib/README.md

 # 3rd party (lua-) libraries

-here is a collection of 3rd party libgraries either for lua directly or for a ZLI binding
+here is a collection of 3rd party libgraries either for lua directly or for a zli binding

 ## included lua libraries
-Well known lua libraries included in ZLI
+Well known lua libraries included in zli

 | library       | link                                          | licence | description                                                                                                                                  |
 | ------------- | --------------------------------------------- | ------- | -------------------------------------------------------------------------------------------------------------------------------------------- |